Updated on: 3/7/2019

 Officials with the Washington State Patrol (WSP) recently announced that WSP troopers, along with other local law enforcement agencies in King County, will begin distracted driving enforcement patrols during August 5-23 of this year in an effort to deter drivers from using mobile devices while behind the wheel.

-According to the National Highway Traffic Safety Administration (NHTSA), there were approximately 5,474 deaths and an additional 448,000 injury victims as a result of motor vehicle crashes reported to involve some form of distracted driving in the United States in 2009.
+According to the National Highway Traffic Safety Administration (NHTSA), there were approximately 5,474 deaths and an additional 448,000 personal injury victims resulting from motor vehicle crashes reported to involve some form of distracted driving in the United States in 2009.
 More specifically, at least 995 of those fatalities were presumed to involve reports of cell phone as the source of distraction to the driver.

 “Distracted driving is quickly becoming one of the main reasons for collisions on our roadways,” says Lt.
 Michael Rupert of the WSP.
 “Please help us by keeping our roadways safer by staying alert while driving.”